 So, I changed my shoes, and was busy applying some sunscreen, when Terry told me he’d been having a look on Google Earth, and had found out there was a ruined castle and old, abandoned house right next to a walking route we like.
 Would I like to go and see them, he asked?
 Well, WOULD I EVER.
-My love of old and abandoned places has been well documented over the years, so I finished applying my sunscreen, and we jumped in the car and headed off.
+My love of old and abandoned places has been well documented over the years, so I finished applying my sunscreen, and we jumped into the car and headed off.

 It all started off fine.
 Well, I mean, it all started off with me discovering the battery in the camera was dead, but I still had my trusty iPhone, so OK, no biggie.
 The sun was shining, the birds were singing, and I was happily walking along, thinking how nice it would be if the weather stayed like this all summer, when Terry abruptly veered off the path we were on, and plunged into the forest.
-I followed, and before long we found ourselves at a low stone wall, overlooking a valley:
+I followed, and before long we found ourselves at a low stone wall, overlooking a valley.

 “See that lake over there?”
 Terry said, pointing to the sliver of water I could see in the distance.
 “That’s where the ruined house is!”